KhartesViewer/khartes/README.md

 RAM, since data is only loaded as needed.

 A couple of disadvantage:
-* You need to convert the TIFF data into the OME/Zarr format (a script is available for this purpose, and you only have to do this conversion once);
+* You need to convert the TIFF data into the OME/Zarr format (note that a script is available for this purpose, and that you only need to do this conversion once);
-* In order to access this data, you will need to have the entire converrted data set available whenever you run khartes; this data set takes up about 1.2 times more space than the original TIFF files.
+* In order to access this data, you need to have the entire converrted data set available whenever you run khartes; this data set takes up about 1.2 times as much space as the original TIFF files.

-If you do not already have the OME/Zarr data readily available, and want to get started with khartes right away, you may continue to the next section, which explains how to convert the scroll TIFF files to a khartes data volume.
+If you do not already have the OME/Zarr data readily available, and want to get started with khartes right away, you can continue to the next section, which explains how to convert the scroll TIFF files to a khartes data volume.